Love Is Wicked

-Love Is Wicked is the only studio album by Brick & Lace.
+Love Is Wicked is the only studio album by Jamaican-American duo Brick & Lace.
 It had an initial release date of August 21, 2007, then it got moved to December 4, 2007, but then was pushed back further to 2008.
-It was eventually released in the UK and France.
+It was eventually released in the United Kingdom and France.
 The album was also released in other countries (such as Belgium) in September 2007.
-It has since then leaked onto the internet on various blog sites.
 Love Is Wicked is a mix of R&B and dance music with hip hop and reggae-dancehall elements.

 Production came from Akon, as well as will.i.am, Cool & Dre, Jazze Pha and many others.
-The only guest appearance known at the moment, will come from Cham, who will be on the remix of the album's lead single, "Never Never".
-Akon has produced three songs for the album.
-This album, when released, will earn a place in the label's history as it is also the first release on Akon's Kon Live Distribution label.
+Cham made a guest appearance on the remix of the album's lead single, "Never Never".
+Akon produced three songs for the album.
+The album was the first release on Akon's Kon Live Distribution label.